-How Much Are Surrogates Paid in Hawaii?
+How Much Do Surrogates Make in Hawaii?

-As one of the highest-paying surrogacy agencies in Hawaii, our surrogates can make anywhere from $55,000 - $110,000+.
 Your exact surrogate pay will be determined based on:

 -